Solidago virgata St.-Lag.

 [An article has not been written yet.]

-Solidago virgata description by Thomas H. Kent, not updated.
+Solidago virgata description by Thomas H. Kent, last updated 28 Jul 2023.

 © FloraFinder.org.
 All rights reserved.